 Washington DC Programs

-The American Association for the Advancement of Science, the world’s largest general scientific society, hosts its annual meeting February 14-17, 2019 with symposia featuring many of the world’s leading scientists.
-This year’s meeting is being held at the Marriott Wardman Park in Washington, DC.
+The American Association for the Advancement of Science, the world’s largest general scientific society, hosts its annual meeting in February with symposia featuring many of the world’s leading scientists.
 Register now for this inspiring event!

 A free, very popular public event that offers an array of hands-on family and child-friendly activities.
 It is held during the AAAS Annual Meeting in February.
 Family Science Days features interactive booths appropriate for K-12 youths and their families, highlighting diverse areas of science, as well as a live stage show and the opportunity to talk with scientists.